 Only hours successfully completed and/or degrees earned at institutions recognized by the Council for Higher Education Accreditation (CHEA) may be considered.
 Southwestern College does not recognize credit for varsity athletics or remedial coursework.

-Any student with an associate of arts degree or an associate of science degree is waived from all general education requirements except LAS 499, Responsibility for the Future.
+Any student with an associate of arts degree or an associate of science degree is waived from all general education requirements except PREP 499, Career Preparation and Planning (or equivalent course requirement in the student's major).